scriptify/voice-cooking/README.md

 # Roadmap
 - Timer
-    - Timer can be started from anywhere using a unique identifier (start timer {xy})
+    - Timer can be started from anywhere using a unique identifier (start {xy} timer)
     - As soon as timer stops: Play signal, then utter "stopText"
     - Possible solution for sound output collisions: SoundOutput queue
 - Text-To-Speech Queue